This Is Heaven

-This Is Heaven is a 1929 American pre-Code romantic comedy film directed by Alfred Santell and starring Vilma Bánky.
-It was produced by Samuel Goldwyn and released through United Artists.
+This Is Heaven is a lost 1929 American sound part-talkie pre-code romantic comedy film directed by Alfred Santell starring Vilma Bánky.
+In addition to sequences with audible dialogue or talking sequences, the film features a synchronized musical score and sound effects along with English intertitles.
+The soundtrack was recorded using the Western Electric sound-on-film system.
+The film was produced by Samuel Goldwyn and released through United Artists.

 The film concerns a newly arrived Hungarian immigrant learns to accustom herself to the new and strange life she finds in New York City.